 Step Four – Get Your Equipment Together

-Setting up your own self-sufficient garden will require some initial investment, gardening tools like spades, forks and shears will all be needed.
+Setting up your own self-sufficient garden will require some initial investment, gardening tools like spades, forks and shears, garden hoses will all be needed.
 You’ll also need plenty of compost and if you’re really serious about having a self-sufficient garden then a rain water harvesting tank will also be incredibly useful.

 A rain water harvesting tank, also known as a water storage tank, is designed to collect rainwater so you can use it for your produce.
 They come in a range of different sizes and can save you a lot of money on your water bills.
 When it comes to designing your self-sufficient garden, you should make sure to accommodate the space a water storage tank will take up.